cosmos/ibc-rs/docs/architecture/adr-008-restructure-ibc-crate.md

 only wants to depend on the `ibc` crate without caring about this granularity, they can do so.

-Afterward, we split off the data structures of each IBC layer into a separate sub-library under a `types` folder, still maintained under the directory of that relevant component/module.
-As an example, the `ibc-core-client` crate’s tree and the naming schema looks like this:
+Afterward, we split off data structure (domain types) of each IBC layer into a separate sub-library under a `types` folder, still maintained under the directory of that relevant component/module.
+As an example, the `ibc-core-client` crate’s tree and the naming schema would look like this:

 ```markdown
 ibc-core